-All pupils with SEND receiving additional school based support will have Provision Maps will be written termly by class teachers and reviewed termly with parents.
+All pupils with SEND receiving additional school-based support will have Provision Maps and Broad and Balanced curriculum sheets which will be written termly by class teachers and reviewed termly with parents.

-Copies of Individual Provision Maps will be shared at Parents Evenings and parents will be invited to make a comment or add to suggested targets.
+Copies of Individual Provision Maps will be shared with parents.
+Parents will be invited to make a comment or add to suggested targets at the beginning and end of each term.

-Parents will discuss the Individual Provision Map at Parents Evenings after which a copy will be placed in the class SEND folder and saved on the T Drive for the SENCo to monitor provision.
+Parents will discuss the Individual Provision Map at Parents Evenings after which a copy will be placed in the class SEND folder and saved on the computer system for the SENCo to monitor provision.